Css-Stylus-Styles/Mistral-LeChat-Gruvbox-Dark/Readme.md

 ## Description <a name="description"></a>

-This user style applies the Gruvbox color scheme to the [Gemini AI website](https://gemini.google.com), providing a more visually pleasing and consistent experience.
+This user style applies the Gruvbox color scheme to the [](), providing a more visually pleasing and consistent experience.

 ### Features

-- Applies the Gruvbox color scheme to all elements on the page
-- Hides the location bar for a cleaner interface and privacy when sharing screenshots
-- Increases the width of the response container for easier reading
+-Increases width of the response container for better viewing
-- Simplifies and cleans the UI for a more streamlined experience